Last Updated on April 25, 2022 by Grow with Bovees

 When it comes to choosing battery powered devices nowadays, you really have to figure out what you want from them.

-Firstly we would advise you to figure out what you really need your tool to do.
+Firstly we would advise you to figure out what you really need your battery string trimmer to do.

-- How long you will be using it for
+- How long you will be using the tool for?

-- Research the area you will be using it on.
+- Research the area you will be using it on and what other tools could overlap e.g. a hedge trimmer?

-- Will it need to deal with stubborn weeds, or is it just for grass?
+- Will your battery string trimmer need to deal with stubborn weeds, or is it just for grass?

-- Think ahead — will your needs change in the medium to long term?
+- Think ahead — will your needs change in the medium to long term with regard to battery – operated tools?

 Once you have worked out these things, you will be able to work out how much power you need your unit to have and what sort of battery type / power pack life would suit you best.

-At that point you should be able to remove a lot of the potential options from our list and in the end it will probably be down to a matter of price and what you feel you can compromise on.
+At that point you should be able to remove a lot of the potential options from our list of cordless weed eaters and in the end it will probably be down to a matter of price and what you feel you can compromise on.

-If you can afford the Milwaukee 2725 -21HD then it’s a no-brainer, but if you are restricted by budget then there are plenty of other excellent options to choose from.
+If you can afford the Milwaukee 2725 -21HD then it’s a no-brainer, but if you are restricted by budget then there are plenty of other excellent cordless models of battery powered equipment to choose from.

-With the innovation surrounding the lithium-ion battery and the brushless motor, battery-powered string trimmers are fighting to close the gap on performance between them and their gas-powered cousins.
+With the innovation surrounding the lithium-ion battery and the brushless motor, battery-powered string trimmers are fighting to close the gap on performance between them and their gas-powered cousins or even corded electric string trimmers.

-Choosing a battery-powered tool is a great way to be a more environmentally friendly worker, too, thanks to their low emissions and low noise production.
+Choosing a battery-powered tool over gas powered trimmers or corded electric models is a great way to be a more environmentally friendly weed whacker, too, thanks to their low emissions and low noise production.